aiskunks/Automodeler/README.md

 *Automodeler_H20.py and Automodeler_H20.ipynb*

+*_Input: cleaned data, important features & previous stats (Data_Preprocessor.json)
+Output: Model files and & stats related to the performance of the best models._*

 This steps uses H2O.ai to create optimized models on the imputed data and outputs relevant statistics and visualization.

 a.
 Creates and saves models